RuiPChaves/ALE-English-Grammar/README.md

 # ALE-English-Grammar

-This is a mid-size English grammar written in the Attribute Logic Engine (https://www.cs.toronto.edu/~gpenn/ale.html), using SWI Prolog.
+This is a toy mid-size English grammar written in the Attribute Logic Engine (https://www.cs.toronto.edu/~gpenn/ale.html), using SWI Prolog.
 The grammar parses tokenized English sentences and outputs a morphosyntactic analysis and a First-Order Logic semantic representation.
 The grammar is also coupled to a model checker and toy world knowledge model so that it can determine whether a sentence is true or not.

 # Files